You should put Lisbon on your solo travel bucket list!

 How I got to Portugal

 I flew from Dulles to Lisbon on TAP Portugal.
 I paid for my ticket with credit card points (come thru Chase Sapphire) for under $400 one-way.
 I then upgraded to Business class on TAP Portugal using their auction option.
 The auction option allows you to offer the airline a price you think is fair for an upgrade and then the airline either approves it or declines.
 They accepted my offer.
 I must confess I was not particularly impressed with the lay-flat beds in TAP Portugal’s business class.
 They were quite uncomfortable.
 I wouldn’t do it again.
 I woke up still tired and with lower back pain which would impact my trip later.
-The flight was 7 hours so in the future I will likely opt for an upgrade to Economy premium instead if flying on TAP Portugal.
+The flight was 7 hours so in the future I will likely opt for an upgrade to Economy premium instead of flying on TAP Portugal.

 Portugal COVID-19 testing

 You can get other information about COVID-19 protocols as well as General visiting Portugal information at the visit portugal.com website I found it to be very helpful.
-You can link HERE.

 Please note: These were the rules at the time I traveled they may have changed so make sure that you do your own homework on travel to Portugal before booking so you know what is required of you.